mahavirpatel/test-grafana-business-media-panel/README.md

 Log in with credentials: admin/admin

-Go to the _Dashboards_ menu, then click on the _Test_ then _Test Dashboard_ dashabord to display it.
+Go to the _Dashboards_ menu, then click on the _Test_ then _Test Dashboard_ dashboard to display it.